Venezuelan Traditional Ham Bread – This incredibly delicious bread filled with ham, olives, and raisins is the perfect addition to your holiday table.

 Every year, I promise myself that this is not going to happen again.
 That I am going to be organized and blah, blah, blah… Well, Today December 20th I have to report that I have not bought any presents yet.
 When I say any I mean ANY.
 So this weekend is going to be very busy.

 The good thing is that I don’t have to worry about the food since we eat the same every year as part of a family tradition and honoring my husband’s Portuguese roots.
-The menu it’s very simple and delicious.
+The menu is very simple and delicious.
 However, a Venezuelan touch can never be missing in our Christmas table so a Venezuelan traditional ham bread is always present.

 Ham bread, or as we call it “Pan de Jamón”, is a staple in Venezuelan Christmas tables.
 It filled with ham, raisins and green olives; ingredients that give this bread its distinctive blend of savory and sweet flavors.
 I’m telling you…it’s like a gift from heaven!